walles/moar/README.md

 * Handle hitting BACKSPACE in the search field

-* Interactive search using /
+* Incremental search using /

 * Typing backspace in the line editor when it's empty should make the line editor say "done".